Student Rights, Safety, and SecurityStudent Rights, Safety, and Security

 Educational RecordsEducational Records

-All educational records/transcripts of Nicolet students are maintained and housed by the Registrar’s Office.
+All educational records/transcripts of Nicolet students are maintained and housed by the Registrar’s Office for a minimum of three years.
 This office can provide information on courses taken, credits completed, grades, transcripts, and degrees or certificates awarded.
 The office can also assist with the following services: enrollment verification, loan deferrals, and “Good Student” insurance discount verifications.
 Any change of name, address, or other personal information must be reported to the Registrar’s Office.

 Nicolet College has authorized the National Student Clearinghouse to provide enrollment and degree verifications.
 The National Student Clearinghouse can be contacted at: